phoenixlabsresearch/spark-docs/guides/flash-loans.md

 ### Applications of Flash Loans

-Aave Flash Loans are already used with Aave V3 for liquidity swap feature.
+Spark Protocol Flash Loans are already used with Spark Protocol for liquidity swap feature.
 Other examples in the wild include:

 * Arbitrage between assets, without needing to have the principal amount to execute the arbitrage.
 * Liquidating borrow positions, without having to repay the debt of the positions and using discounted collateral claimed to payoff flashLoan amount + fee.